 This covers Nursery and Reception classes and provides the foundation on which children will build during their school life.
 It is a very important time in a child's life and they experience a wide range of activities during these two years.
-During their Nursery year, children attend for five sessions each week (either mornings or full days) and when they enter the Reception class, children attend school all day.
+During their Nursery year, children attend for morning only sessions or can pay for a full day).
+When they enter the Reception class, children attend school all day.